-The Science Cheerleaders (http://sciencecheerleader.com) are a group of NFL, NBA, and collegiate cheerleaders who have careers or degrees in science, technology, engineering, or math (STEM).
-I work on event logistics, grant proposals, press releases, talking points, creative content, operational plans, budgets, and other outreach materials.
-Our largest appearance occurred at the 2012 USA Science & Engineering Festival, which included 23 cheerleaders appearing in multiple performances over three days for a weekend crowd of over 150,000 people.
-We also led 1,291 youth cheerleaders in the World’s Largest Science Cheer, making it into the Guinness Book of World Records.
-I also maintain a database of over 200 cheerleaders.
+Since 2008, I have supported the Science Cheerleaders (http://sciencecheerleader.com), a group of NFL, NBA, and collegiate cheerleaders pursuing careers or degrees in science, technology, engineering, or math (STEM).
+I handle event logistics, press releases, operational plans, budgets, internal communications, recruiting, and outreach materials, 90% remotely.
+In addition to scheduling Science Cheerleaders to lead citizen science activities, such as Project MERCCURI which sent microbes to the International Space Station, I also coordinate the Cheerleaders’ performance at the USA Science & Engineering Festival (http://www.usasciencefestival.org/).
+We led 1,278 youth cheerleaders in the World’s Largest Science Cheer, making it into the Guinness Book of World Records.
+I also maintain the organizational database.

 Schafer Corporation Huntsville, AL